deneb-viz/deneb-viz.github.io/versioned_docs/version-1.7/interactivity/selection-advanced.md

 Vega allows you to control much more in terms of what happens with events inside a visual (known as [Event Streams](https://vega.github.io/vega/docs/event-streams/)).
 These Event Streams allow you to set signal values using [Expressions](https://vega.github.io/vega/docs/expressions/).
 As such, you are able to define all kinds of ways to define how a user can interact with your visual and this can create all kinds of interesting opportunities for how you can invoke cross-filtering from your visual to others on the page.

-- You can configure whether Deneb should attempt to [resolve data points](#data-point-resolution) when clicking on marks, through the **Expose cross-filtering values for dataset rows** property in the _Vega > Power BI Interactivity_ section of the [Settings pane in the Visual editor](visual-editor#settings-tab).
+- You can configure whether Deneb should attempt to [resolve data points](interactivity-selection#data-point-resolution) when clicking on marks, through the **Expose cross-filtering values for dataset rows** property in the _Vega > Power BI Interactivity_ section of the [Settings pane in the Visual editor](visual-editor#settings-pane).

 - This setting is **disabled** by default.

-- For each row in the visual `"dataset"`, Deneb will generate a [special field for each row](#the-__selected__-field) called `"__selected__"`, and will update this based on click events, or eligible external events to your visual, such as restoring a bookmark with an active selection state.
+- For each row in the visual `"dataset"`, Deneb will generate a [special field for each row](interactivity-selection#the-__selected__-field) called `"__selected__"`, and will update this based on click events, or eligible external events to your visual, such as restoring a bookmark with an active selection state

 - The _Cross filtering management_ mode should be set to **Advanced**.